Callan Ward

-Callan Ward (born 10 April 1990) is a professional Australian rules footballer playing for the Greater Western Sydney Giants in the Australian Football League (AFL).
-He previously played for the Western Bulldogs from 2008 to 2011.
-Ward received a nomination for the 2009 AFL Rising Star award in round 18 of the 2009 season.
-He was one of three inaugural Giants co-captains, leading the club for eight seasons, and is also the club's games record holder with 211 games.
+Callan Ward (born 10 April 1990) is a former professional Australian rules footballer who played for the Western Bulldogs and Greater Western Sydney Giants in the Australian Football League (AFL).
+Ward was the inaugural Kevin Sheedy Medallist in 2012 and is a dual Brett Kirk Medallist.
+He was one of three inaugural Greater Western Sydney co-captains, leading the club for eight seasons, and is the club's games record holder with 267 games.

 Early life

 Ward is the grandson of former South Melbourne captain Bill Gunn, who played 104 games for the club between 1952 and 1959.
+He grew up in the Melbourne suburb of Spotswood and played junior football for Spotswood Football Club in the Western Region Football League.
 Leading into the 2007 AFL draft, five player managers vied to represent him, and a week out from the draft he decided on Paul Connors, who also represented Chris Judd.
 Ward was selected by the Bulldogs with their second selection (number 19 overall) after being a mere 20 days old enough to nominate for the draft.